-Debt Service - County Library Alexandra Kotze, CFO
+Debt Service - Library Alexandra Kotze, CFO

 The payment of debt service by itself does not have a measurable racial equity impact, the action is a result of using debt to finance capital projects.
 The County uses debt to finance numerous capital improvement projects for multiple county departments, each of which provides programs and services to the community.
-The racial equity impact is be considered by the County departments during the development of the associated programs and services for each capital project.
-Next time let's make this Library specific.
+The racial equity impact is considered by the County departments during the development of the associated programs and services for each capital project.